adsneap/TypeTopology/source/Todd/TernaryBoehmReals.lagda.md

    γ = replace-below (c , j) (k , i) j<i (aboveⁿ-implies-belowⁿ k c (pr₁ j<i) b)
 ```

+Next, we define functions from the mathematical real space
+in `FunctionEncodings.lagda.md`.

-We continue our work in TernaryBoehmRealsSearch.lagda.md.
+Them, we combine our work for the purpose of searchability in
+`TernaryBoehmRealsSearch.lagda.md`.